Skip to main content Skip to navigation

 Diarmaid Kelliher is a British Academy postdoctoral research fellow at the University of Glasgow, in the school of Geographical and Earth Sciences.
 His current research focuses on the picket line in late twentieth century Britain.
 He has recently published a book for Routledge: Making Cultures of Solidarity: London and the 1984-5 Miners' Strike.

-Julia Laite is a Reader in Modern History at the Department of History, Classics and Archaeology at Birkbeck, University of London.
+Julia Laite is Professor of Modern History at the Department of History, Classics and Archaeology at Birkbeck, University of London.
 She researches and teaches on the history of women, crime, sexuality and migration in the nineteenth and twentieth century British world.
 She is the Birkbeck Director of the Raphael Samuel History Centre and an editor at History Workshop Journal, and maintains a strong interest in public history and historiography.
 Julia is the principle investigator on the AHRC-funded Trafficking Past project and is the author of Common Prostitutes and Ordinary Citizens: Commercial Sex in London (2012) and (with Samantha Caslin) Wolfenden’s Women: A Critical Sourcebook(2020).
 Her latest book, The Disappearance of Lydia Harvey: A True Story of Sex, Crime and the Meaning of Justice, was published with Profile Books in April, 2021.

 Jonathan Moss is a senior lecturer in politics at the University of Sussex.
 He is a historian of modern Britain.
 His first book focused on the relationship between feminism, workplace activism, and trade unionism during the years 1968-1985.
 He is also co-author of The Good Politician: Folk Theories, Political Interaction, and the Rise of Anti-Politics which was published by Cambridge University Press in 2018.
 The book takes a longer view of contemporary concerns about political dissaffection by focusing on the voices of 'ordinary' citizens found in the Mass Observation Archive from the 1940s to the present.
 He is currently writing a book with Emily Robinson and Jake Watts about popular understandings of the role of emotion and feelings in political debates about Brexit.